nicholas-zeiss/bacon/README.md

 $ node app/server/data/cleanDataset.js
 ```

 Before continuing, ensure that you have setup a MongoDB database to hold the data we will create.
-I recommend that you create a local database for this purpose to speed up the process; you can then export it to any database you choose.
+I recommend that you create a local database for this purpose to speed up the process; you can then export it to any MongoDB instance you choose.
 You will want to create a file app/server/dbLogin.js and export from it a URL string connecting to this database.
-With that setup, we can now use our IMDb dataset to create the Mongo database with:
+With that setup, we can now use our IMDb dataset to create the database with:
 ```
 $ node app/server/data/createDatabase.js
 ```

 Then, if desired, one can add images for each actor that will be displayed on the front-end to the database.
 Images are found on an actor's [Wikipedia](https://www.wikipedia.org/) page and then the direct URL/description page are found on [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).
-Appropriate attribution information of the image will be displayed on the front-end.
+Appropriate attribution information of the image will be stored and displayed on the front-end.

 This is an optional step that both takes a long time to complete and greatly increases the size of the database; if you choose to skip it the images will still be found and sent to the front-end on each search for an actor.
 However, this greatly increases the response time of the server.
 If you do wish to complete the step note that you can terminate the process at anytime and any images already found will be preserved.